Key Takeaways

 How to Choose Between Different Air Filter Types?

-There are several factors that you need to consider when choosing between the different AC filter types.
+There are several factors to consider when choosing among AC filter types.

-For example, people with allergies, asthma, or other pulmonary diseases, should get filters with a higher MERV rating.
-Also, if you have pets, live with smokers, or leave your doors and windows open often, a higher-rated filter would be better.
+For example, people with allergies, asthma, or other pulmonary diseases should get filters with a higher MERV rating.
+Also, if you have pets, live with smokers, or often leave your doors and windows open, a higher-rated filter would be a better fit.

-But people who don’t care much for superior air quality living in cleaner environments and only want to block out debris can buy lower-rated filters that are cheaper.
+But people who don’t prioritize superior air quality, clean living environments, or debris blocking can buy lower-rated, cheaper filters.
 Filters with very high MERV ratings are suitable for hospitals, smoking lounges, and care units for the sick.

 Summing It Up

-Choosing between the different HVAC air filter types can be very confusing.
-The market is flooded with different types of AC filters with various functionality.
-So, it’s essential to keep your home requirements and MERV recommendations in mind.
+Choosing among the various HVAC air filter types can be confusing.
+The market is flooded with AC filters with various functionalities.
+It’s essential to keep your home’s requirements and MERV recommendations in mind.

-For instance, if your home’s occupants have allergies, pick a filter with higher MERV ratings.
-But, since not all systems can handle these filters, it’s essential to check compatibility beforehand.
+For instance, if your home’s occupants have allergies, select a filter with a higher MERV rating.
+However, since not all systems support these filters, it’s essential to check compatibility in advance.
 Installing a filter with a MERV rating that’s too high will cause strain on your unit.
 An excess of which can lower your unit’s lifespan and long-term efficiency.

-As a rule of thumb, it is recommended to clean your AC filters after every 250 hours of usage.
-While this cleaning is essential, it can often slip through your list of to-dos.
+As a general rule, it is recommended to clean your AC filters every 250 hours of operation.
+While this cleaning is essential, it can often slip through the cracks on your to-do list.
 We recommend using smart thermostats or smart AC controllers that send reminders when the next cleaning is due.

-We hope now you won’t get confused by the many HVAC filter types and would be able to make a smarter choice for your system!
+We hope you won’t be confused by the many HVAC filter types and can make a smarter choice for your system!